captionpoint/CaptionPoint-Server/public/will.md

 Of Will’s plays?
 ---
 ## HENRY:
-Something simple, just to have them all together, so we know they’ve safe.
+Something simple, just to have them all together, so we know they’re safe.
 ---
 ## HENRY:
 Have Crane pen them on fine paper.